gSchool/wd-react-calculator/README.md

 Refactor the application to correctly handle arithmetic expressions that contain more than one operator.

+## Bonus

+Once you're satisfied, find a classmate and see if that person would like some help.

 ## Solution

 The [solution](https://github.com/gSchool/wd-react-calculator-solution) is available to instructors as well as students who've completed this assignment.